refinedev/refine/documentation/docs/further-readings/benchmarks.md

 title: Benchmarks
 ---

-Many **refine** projects involve to migrate an existing vanilla React application to **refine** framework.
+Many **refine** projects involve migrating an existing vanilla React application to the **refine** framework.
 By collecting data from various migration projects, we were able to do some benchmarking by comparing codebases.

-**refine** makes your codebase significantly smaller, by eliminating redundant code such as _reducers_, _actions_ and _unit tests_.
-We've measured significant reduction in project size in terms of *"lines of code"* and *"number of files"*:
+**refine** makes your codebase significantly smaller, by eliminating redundant code such as _reducers_, _actions_, and _unit tests_.
+We've measured a significant reduction in project size in terms of *"lines of code"* and *"number of files"*:

 <div align="center">